-The world’s largest ‘artificial sun’ was switched on last month, illuminating a brighter future for renewable energy.
+The world’s largest ‘artificial sun’ was switched on this year, illuminating a brighter future for renewable energy.

-The “Synlight” facility, as it’s called at the German Aerospace Center Institute for Solar Research in Jülich, is a 3-story building containing 149 Xenon short-arc lamps.
-For comparison, in a large cinema, the screen is illuminated with a single Xenon short-arc lamp.
+The “Synlight” facility, as it’s called at the German Aerospace Center Institute for Solar Research in Jülich, is a 3-story building containing 149 Xenon short-arc lamps, like the ones that are used individually to illuminate large cinema screens and project your favorite blockbuster movies.

-The scientists can focus these ‘radiators’ on a tiny area, 20 by 20 centimeters.
-With Synlight’s 350-kilowatt array, this results in 10,000 times the intensity of the solar radiation at Earth’ surface.
+The scientists can focus these ‘radiators’ on a tiny area, 20 by 20 centimeters, and with Synlight’s 350-kilowatt array, the result is 10,000 times the intensity of solar radiation at the Earth’s surface.
 Temperatures at the target point of the lamps can reach up to 3,000 degrees Celsius, which can then be used to manufacture fuels, including hydrogen.

 Sunlight in central Europe is unreliable and irregular, so an artificial Sun is the preferred choice for developing production processes for solar fuels.
 Periods of unfavorable weather and fluctuating sunlight hours might otherwise negatively impact tests.
 Relocating research facilities to more sunny regions only appears to offer an improvement in these conditions; even at these locations, the Sun never shines with a constant intensity.
 In addition, a test environment with precisely reproducible conditions is key to development work.